DrBloke/flashcards/notes.md

 In the class constructor, you can set up initial state and default values, register event listeners and perhaps create a shadow root.
 At this point, you should not inspect the element's attributes or children, or add new attributes or children.
 Do it in `connectedCallback()`.

-Movong custom element in the DOM: If you want to preserve the element's state, you can do so by defining a `connectedMoveCallback()` lifecycle callback inside the element class, and then using the `Element.moveBefore()` method to move the element.
-This causes the `connectedMoveCallback()` to run instead of `connectedCallback(`) and `disconnectedCallback()`.
+Moving custom element in the DOM: If you want to preserve the element's state, you can do so by defining a `connectedMoveCallback()` lifecycle callback inside the element class, and then using the `Element.moveBefore()` method to move the element.
+This causes the `connectedMoveCallback()` to run instead of `connectedCallback()` and `disconnectedCallback()`.
 You could add an empty `connectedMoveCallback()` to stop the other two callbacks running, or include some custom logic to handle the move:

 To respond to attribute changes you need:
 - A static property named observedAttributes.
 This must be an array containing the names of all attributes for which the element needs change notifications.